-The Grants & Contracts Analyst works alongside faculty and fellow colleagues to support post-award activities for Research Management Services (RMS).
+The Grants & Contracts Analyst will work alongside faculty and fellow colleagues to support the pre- and post-award activities for the ICTR.
 The primary goal of this position is to ensure sponsored funding is managed compliantly and per the sponsoring agencies instruction.
 This position will be tasked with all post award activities related to managing sponsored funding and will serve as a the direct point of contact for communicating financial information to the faculty/departments we support.
-This position reports to the post-award Grants and Contracts Manager of RMS.
+This position reports to the Financial Manager of the ICTR.

 Coordinate the process of setting up awards in designated department/division after grant number is assigned, including reviewing award, verifying award set-up and ensuring personnel are allocated appropriately/timely.